Renée A. Middleton, Dean

 Department of Teacher Education

-The Department of Recreation and Sport Pedagogy (RASP) offers undergraduate degree programs that lead to a Bachelor of Science in Physical Education and a Bachelor of Science in Recreation Studies.
+The Department of Recreation and Sport Pedagogy (RSP) offers undergraduate degree programs that lead to a Bachelor of Science in Physical Education and a Bachelor of Science in Recreation Studies.
 Students in Physical Education develop their academic background, instructional skills and physical talents, as well as preparation to enter the work force.
 Extensive field experiences at all levels of the curriculum through its uniquely designed methods course sequence are provided.
 Students are prepared to teach physical education from PreK through grade twelve.
-Students in Outdoor Recreation & Education qualify for leadership positions in settings such as high adventure programs and guide services, local, state and federal parks, camps, religious organizations, and outdoor schools such as Outward Bound and the National Outdoor Leadership School.
-Recreation Management students qualify for leadership, supervisory, and administrative positions in city park and recreation departments, resorts, and non-profit organizations such as, YWCAs & YMCAs.
+Students in Outdoor Recreation & Education qualify for leadership positions in settings, such as high adventure programs and guide services; local, state, and federal parks; camps; religious organizations; and outdoor schools, such as Outward Bound and the National Outdoor Leadership School.
+Recreation Management is an interdisciplinary profession.
+Knowledge and content emphasis in the recreation sector focuses on international, national, regional, state and city recreation services, and they can be applied in commercial, community, collegiate, camp, and resident settings.
+Recreation Management students qualify for leadership, supervisory, and management positions in city park and recreation departments, resorts, campus recreation, camps, marinas, and non-profit organizations such as, YWCAs & YMCAs.

-The Department of Human and Consumer Sciences Education offers degree programs that lead to a Bachelor of Science in Human and Consumer Sciences.
-The following programs are offered at the bachelor’s level: Family and Consumer Science Education, Restaurant, Hotel, and Tourism, and Retail Merchandising and Fashion Product Development.
+The Department of Human and Consumer Sciences offers degree programs that lead to a Bachelor of Science in Human and Consumer Sciences.
+The following programs are offered at the bachelor’s level: Family and Consumer Science Education; Restaurant, Hotel, and Tourism; and Retail Merchandising and Fashion Product Development.

 Department of Counseling and Higher Education